garfieldius/typo3-snapshot/README.md

 In case of
-images in a web format (gif, png, jpg and webp), as well as PDF files, a placeholder is generates, containing only the file name.
-Images will be the same size as their originals.
+images in a web format (gif, png, jpg and webp), as well as PDF files, a placeholder is generated, containing only the file name as text.
+Images will be the same dimensions as their originals.
+PDFs will have only one page.

 Other filetypes, like binary downloads, will have their content replaced with the MD5 checksum of the original content.
 Their size will be reduced to a fixed